-Gastroparesis, (gastro “stomach” and paresis “partial paralysis”), is a digestive problem caused by delayed stomach emptying of the food without the absence of obstruction.
+Gastroparesis, (gastro “stomach” and paresis “partial paralysis”) is a digestive problem caused by delayed stomach emptying of food without the absence of obstruction.

-Once the food is passed through the mouth and esophagus, it lands into the stomach, where gastric juices aid indigestion.
+Once the food is passed through the mouth and esophagus, it lands in the stomach, where gastric juices aid indigestion.
 After a specific time, the food moves into the small intestine.
-In people with delayed emptying of the stomach, the food stays in the stomach too long.
+In people with delayed emptying of the stomach, the food stays in there for too long.

 Symptoms of Gastroparesis

 This causes a variety of symptoms, such as:

 - Reflux – Since the food is backed up, the acid comes back to the esophagus and causes acid reflux.
 Chronic reflux can lead to Gastroesophageal Reflux Disease (GERD).

 - Nausea/Vomiting – When food is not moving fast enough, a buildup of pressure on nerve receptors in the stomach can cause nausea and vomiting.

 - Weight Loss – The food is not absorbed in the stomach and small intestine and causes malnutrition and weight loss.

 - Bloating – The food is not moving through the digestive tract from one portion to the next portion in a timely manner, causing bloating, gas, GI complaint, and gastric ulcers.

 - Poor Gallbladder/Pancreatic Function – The acidic environment in the small intestine triggers gallbladder and pancreatic excretion.
 If the food movement is not happening fast enough, it causes poor gallbladder and pancreas function.